Analogous-Structures-Labs/astruct-blog-examples/001-poetic-python-package-management/README.md

 We kept the decision simple and went with Poetry for a handful of arguably qualitative reasons:

 - Pipenv was out as we wanted to stick with a tool using the new pyproject.toml standard.
-- Poetry appears to be the most active / popular / mature of the other tools based on a number of metrics visible in its GitHub repo.
+- Poetry appears to be the most active / popular / mature of the other tools based activity visible inon GitHub.
 - The roadmap targetting the 1.2.0 release of Poetry, now officially released, contained several compelling new features including optional dependency groups and finer grained control over dependency installation.
+It could have easily warranted a major version increment.
 - Extensibility through their plugin architecture holds some interesting future potential.

 As mentioned before, a migration between tools shouldn't be a heavy lift given the same / similar manifest format.
 For that reason, we didn't feel like we were making an irreversible commitment and felt comfortable moving forward with Poetry.